 Student's Name:

 (Please Print)

 Student's Signature: Date:

-Parent or Guardian
+understand that access is designed for educat gned student, I have read the Internet Use Agreement.
+I tional purposes.
+I recognize that it is impossible for SCA to a and I will not hold the school responsible for materials

-As the parent or guardian of the above-signed student, I have read the Internet Use Agreement.
-I understand that access is designed for educational purposes.
-I recognize that it is impossible for SCA to restrict access to all controversial materials and I will not hold the school responsible for materials acquired or lost from the network.
+hereby give my permission to allow my dau ghter/ward to have access to the Internet

-I hereby give my permission to allow my daughter/ward to have access to the Internet
+Parent/Guardian's Name:

-Parent/Guardian's Name: (Please Print)
+(Please e Print)

 Signature: Date:

-Please Note: This agreement is valid for the entire period that your daughter/ward is enrolled at SCA.
-(Return Signed Page to the Business Office)
+Please Note: This agreement is valid for the entire p period that your daughter/ward is enrolled at SCA.
+(Return Signed